+Mali is under a state of emergency.
 International commercial flights in and out of Mali are unlikely for some time.
 Published flight schedules may not be reliable.
+Curfews are in place from 9pm to 5am.
+There are additional restrictions on movement and gatherings of people.
 The Australian High Commission in Accra currently has very limited capacity to provide consular assistance in Mali.
-If you can't or don't want to leave, follow the advice of local authorities and minimise your risk of exposure to COVID-19.
-Stay in touch with family and friends so they know you're safe and well.
-If you need urgent consular assistance call +61 2 6261 3305.
 Do not travel to Mali due to the national state of emergency, and the high risk of terrorism and kidnapping.
 This includes the capital, Bamako.

 Mali uses 220V, 50Hz with sockets and plugs Type C and Type E.

 The languages that are typically spoken are French

 Mali uses the West African CFA franc (symbol: Fr), code XOF.Banknotes come in denominations of 10000, 5000, 2000, 1000 and 500 francs.
 Franc is subdivided into 100 centimes.
 Coins come in denominations of 500, 250, 200, 100, 50, 25, 10, 5 and 1 francs.

 Automatic teller machines are rare in Mali.
 Your best bet is to look for them in large cities and community places.You do not need a chip & PIN card to use an ATM — your standard magnetic card will work fine.